JairMathAI/Understanding_Persistence_Homology/README.md

 # Persistent Homology

 ## Overview
-This Jupyter Notebook offers an accessible and visual, step-by-step guide to the abstract definition and construction of homotopy.
+This Jupyter Notebook offers an accessible and visual, step-by-step guide to the abstract definition and construction of homology.

 Homotopy is a powerful tool in both pure mathematics and Topological Data Analysis.
 The notebook also includes practical examples and Python applications.